-I have a modest 5″x7″ embroidery machine without a free arm, so anything I embroider has to be laid flat under the head of my machine.
+I only have a 5″x7″ embroidery machine without a free arm, so anything I embroider has to be laid flat under the machine head.

 Thus, finding unique blanks that unzip, unroll, or can be unfastened in some manner makes me so happy!

 When I found that specialized slipper blanks exist for single-needle embroidery machines, I was thrilled to buy some and write this tutorial on how to embroider slippers.

 So, let’s learn how to make personalized slippers!